pyt-team/TopoNetX/README.md

 For instance, a social network may be abstracted as a set vertices corresponding to people linked via various social interactions, including pairwise relationships such as friendships and higher-order relationships involving multiple people.
 This _relational data_ can be abstracted as a topological domain such as a graph, hypergraph, simplicial, cellular path or combinatorial complex, which enables the principled analysis of such data.

 `TopoNetX` provides a unified platform to compute with such relational data.
+'TopoNetX' is a part of ['TopoX'](https://pyt-team.github.io/)

 ## 🎯 Scope and functionality